Race the Train: Event under threat

-In March 2009, it was announced that the August race may be the last, unless more volunteers can be found to help organise the event.
+In March 2009, it was announced that the August race could be the last, unless more volunteers could be found to help organise the event.
 Due to a strong response from the local community, these fears have been allayed and it was announced in the 2009 Race Programme, that the event's future was secured for a number of years.